mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/upgrade/upgrade-kubernetes-addons/index.md

     - Otherwise you can resolve the safety issues after the initial upgrade and rerun the upgrade process to let Konvoy perform the upgrade on the remaining nodes.
 -   Upgrades all of the control-plane nodes.
 -   Upgrades the remaining nodes sequentially, upgrading all of the nodes in a NodePool before continuing onto a different NodePool.
+    -   By default, `15%` of all nodes, in each NodePool, are upgraded in parallel, with the control-plane nodes always upgraded serially.
+        To change this behavior, pass the flag `--max-parallel-nodes` when running `konvoy up`, `konvoy deploy` or `konvoy deploy kubernetes`.
+        The value can be an integer, representing the number of nodes, or a percentage of nodes in the a NodePool.
+        Passing a value of `1` upgrades the nodes serially.
+        If some nodes in a batch fail to upgrade, Konvoy continues to upgrade the other nodes in the batch, but exits with an error.
+Fix the error manually and retry the process.
     -   The workloads are moved to a different node with `kubectl drain`.
-This process may take a few minutes before all the workloads are scheduled onto different nodes.
-It is also possible to disable this behavior by passing the flag `--without-draining` when running `konvoy up`, `konvoy deploy` or `konvoy deploy kubernetes`.
-When `--without-draining` is specified, because no workloads will be rescheduled, all nodes will be upgraded, even when there are workloads that are "unsafe" to upgrade.
+This process takes a few minutes before all workloads are scheduled onto different nodes.
+You can disable this behavior by passing the flag `--without-draining` when running `konvoy up`, `konvoy deploy` or `konvoy deploy kubernetes`.
+When `--without-draining` is specified, because no workloads are rescheduled, all nodes are upgraded, even when there are workloads that are "unsafe" to upgrade.
+    -   **WARNING**: Using the `--without-draining` flag is volatile and can result in undefined behavior, downtime, and outages for your services during an upgrade.
+For production systems, notify your end users of cluster maintenance prior to upgrading with this flag.
     -   The Kubernetes and Containerd OS packages are upgraded.
     -   The node is uncordoned allowing for workloads to be scheduled on it again.

 ## Prepare for addons upgrade